 Tip: Consider consulting with an events expert before you even set your budget.
 Things like venues, seating, and accessibility options for disabled attendees might not cost what you think!

 Sponsor an Industry Event: If you’d rather not run a whole event on your own, consider contributing to a current event!
 Typically, sponsoring an existing conference comes with some publicity like placement on marketing materials, event websites, and mentions during the event itself.

 Tip: Be aware that you’ll typically need to contribute a significant amount to get these perks.
 Consider asking the event coordinators if there is a specific tier structure for sponsors, so you know what you’re getting!

 Membership drives are an essential part of the membership management process!
 While it’s vital to run membership drives to boost your membership enrollment, it’s equally important to keep within the bounds of your budget!

-If you’re looking for a membership management platform to help support your growing organization, try our free 30-day trial at Join It.
+If you’re looking for a membership management platform to help support your growing organization, try our free trial at Join It.